-This Center, which is an integral resource in the states bioeconomy economic development agenda, offers analytical services and contract services relevant to the clinical trials process which complement those of UIP, and explicitly include:
+CADD, which is an integral resource in the bioeconomy economic development agenda of the state, offers analytical services to complement UIP’s cGMP manufacturing services, and explicitly include:

-- Development and execution for new chemical assays for new dosage forms and chemical entities,
+- Development, qualification, and transfer of chemical/biological assays for new dosage forms and chemical entities.

 - Testing of active pharmaceutical ingredient/excipients for compliance.

-This Center addresses a crucial economic need to shorten the lead time between new pharmaceutical discoveries in the laboratory and their commercialization in the market place.
-Because pharmaceuticals occupy such a potentially important part of the state’s high technology portfolio as well as a critical role in the University’s economic development efforts, continued investment in the Center will increase economic resources in a strongly competitive environment.
-In addition, as the state looks ahead to an investment to enhance its biotechnology infrastructure for both animal and human health, the Center will play a major role (along with the Center for Biocatalysis and Bioprocessing and the College of Pharmacy) in the University’s ability to interact with the biotechnology industry to shorten the time to market for new therapies.
-This new initiative will also attract interest from a completely new industry base, composed of mainly start-up companies, who may be recruited to Iowa.
+CADD addresses a crucial economic need to shorten the lead time between pharmaceutical discoveries in the laboratory and clinical trials.
+In turn accelerating drug development timelines to product registration and commercialization.
+Continued investment in the Center will increase economic resources in the strongly competitive pharmaceutical environment.
+In addition, as the state enhances its investment in biotechnology infrastructure for both animal and human health, the Center will play a major role (along with the Center for Biocatalysis and Bioprocessing and the College of Pharmacy) in the University’s ability to partner with the biotechnology industry.
+A thriving CADD as part of UIP will continue to attract outside investment of biotech into the state which result in creating and retaining high technology positions within Iowa.

 Use of State Budget Revenues